 Handling of fonts.
 We can read fonts in many formats (like .ttf) using FreeType library, and render them at any size, with anti-aliasing or not.
 Fonts can also be embedded inside a Pascal source code, which allows us to provide default fonts (available as-is), and to use fonts even when FreeType library is not available.
 You can also use colorful fonts from a texture.
 Font rendering allows international characters in UTF-8.
 See manual about text and fonts and unit CastleFonts.

-You can compile and package your games as
+You can compile and package your games for various platforms:

 It's easy to compile the same game to many platforms.

 We have a build tool to make it easy to compile and package your games.
 Creating complete, ready-to-be-released Android and iOS applications is trivial.
 We automatically generate an Android apk or iOS XCode project or IPA file and more.

 Trivial to use integration with many services on Android: games (achievements, leaderboards), in-app purchases, ads, sound, vibrations, and much more.
 See Android Project Services documentation.